nikwin/ecsCompiler/README.md

 This compiles to javascript right now, but can be extended to compile to JSON instead fairly easily.

-Examples are in the examples folder.
+Examples are in the ecs folder.